patrick96/click-link/README.md

 [![license](https://img.shields.io/apm/l/click-link.svg)](https://atom.io/packages/click-link)
 # Click to open links in the browser

-Adds the ability to ctrl-click links and open them in the default browser.
+Adds the ability to ctrl-click (cmd-click on macs) links and open them in the default browser.

 ### Installation